ferrous-systems/embedded-trainings-2020/beginner/README.md

 Both `cargo-embed` and `cargo-flash` are tools based on the `probe-rs` library.
 This library exposes an API to communicate with the J-Link and perform all the operations exposed by the JTAG protocol.
 For this workshop we have developed a small Cargo runner that uses the `probe-rs` library to streamline the process of running a program and printing logs, like `cargo-embed`, while also having better integration into VS code.

-1. Browse to the `tools/dk-run` folder and run this command from there:
+1. Run this command from the `tools/dk-run` folder:

 ``` console
 $ cargo install --path . -f
 ```

-2. Open the `beginner/apps` folder in VS Code; then open the `src/bin/hello.rs` file and click the "Run" button that's hovering over the `main` function.
+2. Open the `src/bin/hello.rs` file and click the "Run" button that's hovering over the `main` function.

+Note: you will get the "Run" button if the Rust analyzer's workspace is set to the `beginner/apps` folder.
+This will be the case if the current folder in VS code (left side panel) is set to `beginner/apps`.

 If you are not using VS code, run the command `cargo run --bin hello` from within the `beginer/apps` folder.
 Rust Analyzer's "Run" button is a short-cut for that command.